Skip to content

 options_cls = TemplateArchipelagoOptions

-I've included some of the most common platform codes in the template, but a full list of platform codes can be found in enums.py
+I've included some of the most common platform codes in the template, but a full list of platform codes can be found in enums.py.

-The main class is also where we will have basic methods for creating objectives and the data to pull from to create those objectives. - Optional Game Constraints: When objectives are generated for your game, these optional constraints can be placed on all of the objectives within a given keep area.
+The main class is also where we will have basic methods for creating objectives and the data to pull from to create those objectives.

 def optional_game_constraint_templates(self) -> List[GameObjectiveTemplate]: